mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_brushtips.rst

 An alternative method that requires a little more work but gives you greater control of the outcome is the following:

-Locate the Brush Preview thumbnail .KPP file in Krita and open it to get a 200x200 file that you can edit to your wishes.
+Locate the Brush Preview thumbnail ``.kpp`` file in Krita and open it to get a 200x200 file that you can edit to your wishes.

 You're ready to add the next texture!
 From here on it's just a matter of wash, rinse and repeat for each texture where you want to create a dedicated Brush Preset.